Puddle Rock is one of my favourite sites on the False Bay coast

 I have done quite a few 01 January paintings there.

-And have also worked hard to understand how to represent the two main protagonists in the Story or Puddle Rock.
+I have worked hard to understand how to represent the two main protagonists in the Story of Puddle Rock.

 More than 10 years ago I created a reinforced board just over 1000×1000 mm so that I could buy Arches off a roll and stretch it tight.
 I had completed two 1000×1500 mm paintings on 600gm Arches but the sheets were really expensive.
 So that was the plan.
 Oh and I had purchased a high-end video recorder to film the process.
 Then my bakkie was broken into and the camcorder stolen and soon after that the Lourens River flooded and my board stood in the muddy water in my studio.
 So I lost heart.

-But after the last newsletter I resolved to use the stretched sheet and portioned of a section where there scuffs would be in the rocks and the muddy area could be cut off.
+But after the last newsletter I resolved to use the stretched sheet and portioned off a section where the scuffs would be in the rocks and the muddy area could be cut off.
 And here it is.
-It is now up in my studio slowly letting me know where to apply finishing touches without fiddling and over-working.
+It is now on exhibition in Lanzerac Wine Estate – in the white wine cellar.

 Dramatic hey?
 This is for sale on my gallery.